 If the "OnPathN6MediaInfo" feature is supported, the PCF may generate policies to enable the provisioning of the on-path N6 signaling information to the SMF.

-The PCF, based on the AF (direlty or via NEF) provided downlink protocol description, the on-path N6 signaling information (as described in 3GPP TS 29.514 [17]) and operator policy, provides to the SMF the on-path N6 signaling information within the attribute "onPathN6SigInfo" included in the TrafficControlData policy decision the PCC rule refers to, and the downlink protocol description information within "protoDescDl" attribute.
+The PCF, based on the AF (direlty or via NEF) provided downlink protocol description, the on-path N6 signaling information (as described in 3GPP TS 29.514 [17]) and operator policy, may provide to the SMF the on-path N6 signaling information within the attribute "onPathN6SigInfo" included in the TrafficControlData policy decision the PCC rule refers to, and the downlink protocol description information within "protoDescDl" attribute.

 The provisioning of the on-path N6 signaling information per PCC rule shall be performed using the PCC rule provisioning procedure as defined in clause 4.2.6.2.1